Understand Fraud Detection

 or false

 .
-This determines how it will be routed and the ultimate outcome, such as decline or whether additional 3D Secure (3DS) is required.
+This determines how it is routed and the ultimate outcome, such as decline or whether additional 3D Secure (3DS) is required.
 Each true

 and false